Dynamic FTSS in Asynchronous Systems: the Case of Unison: Abstract

 \section{Abstract}

-{ Distributed fault-tolerance can mask the effect of a limited number of permanent faults, while self-stabilization provides forward recovery after an arbitrary number of transient fault hit the system.
-FTSS protocols combine the best of both worlds since they are simultaneously fault-tolerant and self-stabilizing.
-To date, FTSS solutions either consider static (\emph{i.e.} fixed point) tasks, or assume synchronous scheduling of the system components.
+Distributed fault-tolerance can mask the effect of a limited number of permanent faults, while self-stabilization provides forward recovery after an arbitrary number of transient faults hit the system.
+FTSS (Fault-Tolerant Self-Stabilizing) protocols combine the best of both worlds since they tolerate simultaneously transient and (permanent) crash faults.
+To date, deterministic FTSS solutions either consider static (\emph{i.e.} fixed point) tasks, or assume synchronous scheduling of the system components.

-In this paper, we present the first study of dynamic tasks in asynchronous systems, considering the unison problem as a benchmark.
+In this paper, we present the first study of deterministic FTSS solutions for dynamic tasks in asynchronous systems, considering the unison problem as a benchmark.
 Unison can be seen as a local clock synchronization problem as neighbors must maintain digital clocks at most one time unit away from each other, and increment their own clock value infinitely often.
-We present many impossibility results for this difficult problem and propose a FTSS solution when the problem is solvable that exhibits optimal fault containment. }
+We present several impossibility results for this difficult problem and propose a FTSS solution (when the problem is solvable) for the state model that exhibits optimal fault containment.